andrewdavidmackenzie/flow/docs/describing/connections.md

 If those conditions are not met, then a connection will be dropped (with an error message output) and the flow will attempted to be built and executed without it.

+By not specifying the data type on intermediary connections thru the flow hierarchy, the flow author can enable connections that are not constrained by the intermediate inputs/outputs used and those types are not need to be known when the flow is being authored.
+In this case the type check will pass on the intermediate connections to those "generic" inputs our output.

+However, once the connection chain is collapsed down to one end-to-end connection, the source and destination types must also pass the type check.
+This includes intermediate connections that may select part of the value.

+Example
+- Subflow 1 has a connection: A function `series` with default output Array/Number --> Generic output of the subflow
+  - The destination of the connection is generic and so the intermediate type check passes
+- Root flow (which contains Subflow 1) as a connection: Generic output of the subflow --> Function `add` input `i1` (which has a data type `Number`) that includes selection of an element of the array of numbers `/1`
+  - The source is generic, so the intermediate type check passes
+- A connection chain is built from the `series` output thru the intermediate connection to the `add` function input `i1`
+- The connection chain is collapsed to a connection from the Array element of index 1 of the `series` function's output to the `add` functions input `i1`
+- The `from` and `to`types of this collapsed connection are both `Number` and so the type check passes

 ### Runtime type conversion of Compatible Types
 The flow runtime library implements some type conversions during flow execution, permitting non-identical